 - Time required to perform treatment - More time, skill, and resources may be required to care for people with disabilities, unless doing so poses a direct threat or undue burden.
-Reasonable accommodations may include interpreter services or other modifications or additional services needed due to a disability. - Clinical skill requirements (i.e. how much physician/nursing expertise is required) - Treatment requirements (what are the resource requirements) - Immediate-term prognosis of the injury

-In general, the more victims there are, the more the triage process should prioritize the moderately injured that require interventions that will save their life and can be rapidly performed (e.g. chest tube, airway management, and tourniquet).
+Reasonable accommodations may include interpreter services or other modifications or additional services needed due to a disability. - Clinical skill requirements (i.e. how much physician/nursing expertise is required) - Treatment requirements (what are the resource requirements) - Immediate-term prognosis of the injury life and can be rapidly performed (e.g. chest tube, airway management, and tourniquet).
 Finally, if multiple patients present with similar immediate-term prognosis to a hospital that has minimal resources, a first-come, first-served or lottery strategy may have to be implemented.
 It is critical to re-evaluate patients as more resources arrive.